Fast food: Globalization

-There are numerous other fast food restaurants located all over the world.
+There are numerous other fast food restaurants located across the world.
 Burger King has more than 11,100 restaurants in more than 65 countries.
 KFC is located in 25 countries.
 Subway is one of the fastest growing franchises in the world with approximately 39,129 restaurants in 90 countries as of May 2009, the first non-US location opening in December 1984 in Bahrain.
 Wienerwald has spread from Germany into Asia and Africa.
 Pizza Hut is located in 97 countries, with 100 locations in China.
 Taco Bell has 278 restaurants located in 14 countries besides the United States.

 Criticism

 Fast-food chains have come under criticism over concerns ranging from claimed negative health effects, alleged animal cruelty, cases of worker exploitation, and claims of cultural degradation via shifts in people's eating patterns away from traditional foods.